mforets/polyhedron_tools/README.rst

 ============================================================================
-Tools for polytopes in SageMath, with a focus on computational geometry
+Tools for polytopes in SageMath
 ============================================================================